 The Crown proclaimed exclusive right of purchase over large areas of Hauraki from 1872 to 1897.
-Sometimes divisive and questionable methods were used, such as giving credit to individuals which was secured by land owned collectively, and then taking the land if they were unable to pay.
-On the open market Māori land might have fetched higher prices.
+Sometimes divisive and questionable methods were used, such as giving credit to individuals which was secured by land owned collectively, and then taking the land if they were unable to pay their debts.
+Māori land might have fetched higher prices on the open market.

-In the early 2000s about 2% of Hauraki remained under Māori ownership, mainly at Kennedy Bay, Mataora and Manaia.
+In the early 21st century, about 2% of Hauraki remained in Māori ownership.
+This land was mainly at Kennedy Bay, Mataora and Manaia.

 Hori Watene of Ngāti Tamaterā testified to the MacCormick Commission in 1935: ‘Where the carcass lie, the ravens will fly … That ugly carcass – gold, lay right in our midst … Why what a curse.’2

-At Coromandel, the site of the first gold discoveries in 1852, the Crown and Māori negotiated a gold agreement by which Māori landowners would receive payments based on the number of miners on the field.
+At Coromandel, the site of gold discoveries in 1852, the Crown and Māori negotiated an agreement through which Māori landowners would receive payments based on the number of miners on the field.

-Ngāti Tamaterā of Ōhinemuri, under their chief Te Hira Te Tuiri, resisted gold mining in their district, but in 1875 were forced to yield because their land had been used as security on credit.
+Ngāti Tamaterā of Ōhinemuri, under their chief Te Hira Te Tuiri, resisted gold mining in their district.
+In 1875 they were forced to yield because their land had been used as security on credit.

 After 1870 the Crown sought to buy the freehold of gold-bearing land, to achieve better control of goldfields.
 Māori found themselves pressured into selling land, rather than leasing it for gold-mining, and lost the gold revenues.

 The costs for Māori of gold extraction in Hauraki were considerable.
-They included a massive influx of Europeans, disruption to communities and accelerated loss of land.
+They included a massive influx of Europeans, the disruption of communities and accelerated loss of land.